Francesco-Parisi/Francesco-Parisi/README.md

 ### Hi there 👋, I am Francesco

-☁️ Cloud Computing Master Student at the University of Salerno.
+💻 Bachelor's Degree in Computer Science at the University of Salerno.

 🔨 I like to think about new projects to carry out.